chiehLiu/chiehLiu/README.md

 ## 👉 Goals of 2022

-1. Learn more about React and relate tools
+1. dive deeper into React and relate tools
 2. Sharpen my skill and keep learning!
 3. Always stay passion about what I love, and keep doing it!